Essex Crossing

-Construction on the project began in 2015; partial completion is expected by mid-2021, and final completion by 2024.
+Construction on the project began in 2015, and the first phase of the project was completed in 2018.

 Context

 Seward Park Urban Renewal Area

-Historically, the Lower East Side was an immigrant neighborhood, including Germans, Irish, Italians, and Hispanics; Essex Crossing was envisioned during the neighborhood's period of gentrification, but this part of the Lower East Side is an area alternatively known as SPURA, which has been up for development since the mid-1960s.
-SPURA covers five vacant plots of land acquired as part of a 1965 urban renewal plan, near Delancey and Grand Streets.
+Historically, the Lower East Side was an immigrant neighborhood, including Germans, Irish, Italians, and Hispanics; Essex Crossing was envisioned during the neighborhood's period of gentrification.
+The surrounding portion of the Lower East Side has been proposed for development since the 1950s.
+The region later became the Seward Park Urban Renewal Area (SPURA), which covered five vacant plots of land acquired as part of a 1965 urban renewal plan, near Delancey and Grand streets.
 These sites were originally part of the broader Seward Park Urban Renewal Area, a federal program designed to tear down several tenements to develop low-income housing, called the Cooperative Village.
 Some original SPURA land was eventually developed, but five lots remain vacant to this day.
 SPURA was the largest tract of undeveloped New York City-owned land in Manhattan south of 96th Street, but debate over what would be the "appropriate redevelopment" of SPURA had stalled the process and kept it undeveloped.